Dattatreyudu Nori

 Dr. Dattatreyudu Nori is an Indian-American radiation oncologist.
 He was once named one of the top doctors in America for the treatment of cancers in women by the women's magazine Ladies' Home Journal.

-He was appointed as Advisor to Andhra Pradesh Government (Cancer Care) on 10 March 2025.
+He was appointed as Advisor to Telangana Government (Cancer Care) on 10 March 2025.

 He was appointed as Advisor to Telangana Government (Preventive, Curative and Affordable Cancer Care) on 28 June 2025.

 Early life

 Dattatreyudu Nori was born in a Telugu family in Mantada village, Krishna district of Andhra Pradesh, India.
 He did his schooling at Machilipatnam.
 He obtained his medical degree from Kurnool Medical College and Post graduate degree from Osmania Medical College.

 Dr. Nori is a Professor and Executive Vice Chairman of the Radiation Oncology Department at The NewYork–Presbyterian Hospital / Weill Cornell Medical College in New York City.
 In addition, Dr. Nori is the Chairman of Radiation Oncology Unit at the New York Hospital Medical Center of Queens.